CharissaHollister/ProfessionalPortfolioCRH/README.md

 worksection drafted to contain a column of 3 projects, a center image, and another column of 3 projects on the right

 work section center image is of an inspirational quote that turns to webpage preview upon hover on project

+Coming soon page drafted and linked for projects as placeholder for the empty projects.